 YWCA is a proudly feminist organisation, pushing and advocating for bold, systemic change – just as we always have.
-For almost 140 years we’ve been marching on the front line, mobilising communities and actively pushing for women leading change.
+For over 140 years, we’ve been marching on the front line, mobilising communities and actively pushing for women leading change.

 Over the years, we’ve made significant progress – from our courageous founders to the important steps we continue to take today to improve the lives of women.
 See where we’ve come from and discover how we’ll build on our past to create a future where all women and girls are equal, safe and respected.